 >= 2000: end of the list.

 The only document found that contains both terms is 200, as in the example below:

 When multiple entries are found, they are then sorted by score.

 Since Oak 1.0.8, Lucene can be used to create indexes which involve property constraints that are not full-text.

-In order to achieve a Lucene Property Index the fulltextEnabled property must always be set to false.
+To achieve a Lucene Property Index, the fulltextEnabled property must always be set to false.

 Take the following example query:

 select * from [nt:base] where [alias] = '/admin'